Effective Randomness for Continuous Measures: Randomness for Continuous Measures

 We now want to use the framework of $\omega$-copies to show that for any $\alpha < \beta_N$, the canonical copy of a standard $J$-structure $\JA{k}$ cannot be $K$-random for a continuous measure, with $K$ sufficiently large.

 The argument rests mostly on various applications of the stair trainer technique introduced in Propositions~\ref{pro:jump-non-random-1} and \ref{pro:jump-non-random-2}, adapted to the notions of codings of countable $J$-structures developed in the previous sections.
 For convenience, we briefly review the core concepts. \begin{description} \item[$\omega$-copy] A coding of a countable set-theoretic structure $\Tup{S,A}$, $A \subseteq S$, as a subset of $\omega$; see Definitions~\ref{def:relational_structure} and~\ref{def:omega-copy}. \item[Canonical copy] The copy of a $J$-structure $\JA{n}$ with projectum $\rho^n_\alpha = 1$ by means of a canonical bijection $V_\omega \leftrightarrow \omega$; see Definition~\ref{def:canonical-copy}. \item[Effective copy] An $\omega$-copy of a $J$-structure $\JA{n}$ from which the internal fine structure hierarchy can effectively be recovered; see Definition~\ref{def:effective-copy} and Corollary~\ref{cor:effective-copies-from-above}.
-A canonical copy is always effective. \item[Pseudocopy] An $\omega$-copy of an $\omega$-model of a rud-closed set satisfying $\varphi_{V=J}$.
+A canonical copy is always effective. \item[Pseudocopy] An $\omega$-copy of a rud-closed structure that is an $\omega$-model satisfying $\varphi_{V=L}$ and other $J$-like properties.
 The set of pseudocopies is arithmetically definable.
 A pseudocopy may be ill-founded.
 If it is well-founded, it codes some countable level $J_\alpha$ of the $J$-hierarchy; see Definition~\ref{def:pseudocopy} and Lemma~\ref{pro:pseudocopy-arithmetic}.
 By comparing their internal $J$-hierarchies, a subset of pseudocopies can be linearly ordered (up to isomorphism).
 This linear ordering is arithmetic, too; see Lemma~\ref{lem:lin-pseudocode}. \end{description}